Kali S. Banerjee

 Kali S. Banerjee (September 17, 1914 – April 9, 2002) was a math and statistics expert, and a professor of statistics at the University of Delaware.

+Early life and education

 He was born in Dhaka, (now in Bangladesh) in 1914.
 He earned his bachelor's degree in mathematics and his master's and doctoral degrees in statistics from the University of Calcutta.